Strong correlation and charge localisation in Kohn-Sham theories with fractional orbital occupations: Introduction

-{\em Introduction.} Electron delocalisation errors and related issues\cite{Yang2000,MoriSanchez2006,Cohen2008,MoriSanchez2009} have been the subject of intensive study in recent years due to their interesting quantum properties and their importance to molecular modeling, particularly in charge transfer systems.
-Delocalisation errors arise in most common \emph{ab initio} approximations\cite{KohnSham,GGA,Becke1988}, even beyond density functional theory (DFT)\cite{Bruneval2009,Caruso2013}, and are most prominent when breaking molecular bonds.
-They are for instance responsible for the dramatic failures (see eg. introduction to \rcite{Makmal2011}) to correctly predict the electron distribution and energetics of heteronuclear dissociation into open-shell fragments, exemplified by the LiH molecule\cite{Perdew1982}.
+Electron delocalisation errors and related issues \cite{Yang2000,MoriSanchez2006,Cohen2008,MoriSanchez2009} have been the subject of intensive study in recent years, due to their importance to molecular modeling, particularly in charge transfer systems.
+Delocalisation errors arise in most common \emph{ab initio} approximations;\cite{KohnSham,GGA,Becke1988} within density functional theory (DFT) but also in more advanced many-body methods such as MP2, $GW$ and beyond.\cite{Bruneval2009,Hellgren2012-2,Caruso2013,Colonna2016} These errors are most prominent when breaking molecular bonds, and are responsible for the dramatic failures to correctly predict the charge distribution at dissociation.\cite{Perdew1982,Makmal2011,Ruzsinszky2006}

-While much attention has been paid to overcoming the limitations of standard density functional approaches\cite{Vydrov2007,Cohen2007,Baer2010,Tsuneda2010, Johnson2011,Kraisler2013,Steinmann2013,Zheng2013}, the orbital nature of delocalisation suggests that an optimised effective potential (OEP) approach\cite{OEP1,OEP2} might be generated that intrinsically avoids the errors.
+In addition to delocalization errors much attention has been paid to overcoming the static correlation error in density functional approaches.\cite{Vydrov2007,Cohen2007,Baer2010,Tsuneda2010, Johnson2011,Kraisler2013,Steinmann2013,Zheng2013, Malet2012,Vuckovic2017} This error is manifested in the strongly overestimated dissociation energy of molecules composed of open-shell atoms.
+Very often static correlation and delocalisation errors occur simultaneously, exemplified by the LiH molecule.
+Consequently, such cases are extremely difficult for most density functional approximations, which reproduce neither correct densities nor energetics.

+An alternative pathway is to use reduced density matrix functional theory (RDMFT), by directly approximating the first- and second-order reduced density matrices.\cite{lowdinRDMFT,Donnelly1978,Yang2000} The resulting energy expression then becomes a simultaneous functional of (natural) orbital occupation factors, and a corresponding set of orthonormal (natural) orbitals.
+With an appropriate choice of RDMFT approximation, strong static correlation effects can then be directly accommodated within a (natural) orbital framework.

+It is also possible to accommodate orbitals within a DFT framework, by employing an optimized effective potential (OEP) approach\cite{OEP1,OEP2} together with an appropriate orbital functional.
+In so doing, one hopes that an appropriate choice of functional can lead to an approach that intrinsically avoids delocalization errors.
 The best known OEP approach is the exact-exchange (EXX) approximation within DFT.
-In EXX, one looks for the Hartree-Fock-like energy of a system using orbital functions $\vf_i$ satisfying a common, local Hamiltonian $\hh\vf_i(\vr)=[\hat{T}+V_{\KS}(\vr)]\vf_i(\vr)=\epsilon_i\vf_i(\vr)$.
-EXX is known to reproduce many of the important features\cite{Schoenhammer1987,KLI1992,GoriGiorgi2009, Hellgren2012,Hellgren2013} of the true Kohn-Sham (KS) potential in molecular systems containing closed-shell atoms.
+In EXX, one looks for the Hartree-Fock energy of a system using orbital functions $\vf_i$ satisfying a common, local Hamiltonian

+EXX is known to reproduce many of the exact features\cite{Schoenhammer1987,KLI1992,GoriGiorgi2009, Hellgren2012,Hellgren2013} of the true Kohn-Sham (KS) potential and, as such, largely resolves the delocalization problem in single-reference systems.